 I hate making eye contact, and I think it’s because I don’t know how to have normal conversations with people.
 I get embarrassed and look away because I feel awkward.
 I think it’s getting in the way of making connections, but eye contact makes me uncomfortable.
 How can I fix this?

-Reasons why someone doesn’t make eye contact
+Reasons why you may have problems making eye contact

 Spend some time thinking about these situations.
 It’s a good idea to be aware of your patterns.
 If you have that awareness, you can make positive steps towards change.

 Mastering eye contact doesn’t happen overnight.
 It’s a social skill that requires time and practice.
-You won’t get it right away, and that’s okay.
+You won’t get it right away, and that’s OK.
 It’s a good idea to continuously remind yourself that change takes time.

 Set a weekly eye contact goal for yourself.
 Make it small and manageable.
 For example, maybe you will try to make eye contact with a cashier next time you are at the grocery store.
 Or, you might focus on making eye contact with your boss when you ask for something.

 If you want to achieve your goal, do everything you can to set yourself up for success.
 Write it down.
 Read it every morning.
 At the end of the week, write down how you did.
 Did you succeed?
 If you didn’t, what do you need to do differently next time?
 Remember to celebrate the small milestones.
 Praise yourself for the progress you are making!
 It will encourage you to keep practicing.

-It may feel strange, but you can practice communication skills by yourself.
+You can practice communication skills by yourself.
 Have a conversation with yourself and look in the mirror as you talk.
 Try to maintain eye contact with yourself.
 Try doing this a couple of times a week.
 You’ll eventually feel more comfortable holding eye contact both when you’re alone and when you’re with other people.

 It’s always a good idea to practice new social skills with safe people.
 Your safe people may include your friends, partner, family, or therapist.
 You could even tell them that you’re learning how to be comfortable making eye contact and want to practice with them.
 Ask if they are willing to give you feedback or hold you accountable for your goal.

 Sunglasses are a crutch, and wearing them won’t improve your eye contact skills.
-If you want to commit to growth, take them off when you talk to other people.
+Take them off when you talk to other people.

 Don’t wait for the other person to take the lead.
 If you’re somewhere new, make eye contact with people in the room.
 Pair it with a smile.
 This gives confidence vibes, even if you feel very nervous inside.

 The next time you’re talking to someone new, look at their eye color.
 This process—looking and registering—takes about 4-5 seconds.
 That’s the right amount of time to maintain eye contact.

 Eye contact is an important part of body language, but it isn’t the only thing that matters.
 In fact, eye contact may become easier once you focus on improving your overall body language skills.

 It’s a good idea to shift eye contact every 5 seconds or so.
 It takes about that long to complete a sentence or thought.

 Of course, you shouldn’t be counting the seconds during a conversation.
 Doing so will make you feel distracted.
 The more you practice glancing around the triangle, the more the rhythm becomes more natural.
 If you’re talking to a group, try to shift eye contact after each person speaks.
 Otherwise, you might look like you’re overly focused on one person.